lytinahome/NOTE-modelling-method/Model Ensemble/Boosting.md

 # Boosting

-Boosting can improve the performance classifier by combining a bunch of weak learner.
+Boosting can improve the performance classifier by combining a bunch of weak learners into a strong learner.

 ### Background:
 The concept of Boosting is related to the PAC learning theory.